 How to prevent snakebite

 Want to learn more about being safe around snakes?
 Check out this post on venomous snake safety!
-The most sound advice anyone can offer on snake safety is to leave snakes alone, and do not be careless in areas snakes like to be.
+The soundest advice anyone can offer on snake safety is to leave snakes alone and not be careless in areas snakes like to be.
 However, here are a few more specific tips:

 Wear appropriate over-the-ankle hiking boots, thick socks, and loose-fitting long pants.
 Never go barefoot or wear sandals when walking through wild areas.
 If you typically wear low-top boots or shoes, then wearing snake gaiters may be the safest solution for you.

 When hiking, stick to well-used trails, if possible.

 Avoid tall grass, weeds, heavy underbrush, and rocky outcrops where snakes may hide during the day.